bluesky-social/atproto-website/content/guides/overview.md

 ## Interoperation

 A global schemas network called [Lexicon](/specs/lexicon) is used to unify the names and behaviors of the calls across the servers.
-Servers implement "lexicons" to support featuresets, including the core [ATP Lexicon](/lexicons/atproto-com) for syncing user repositories and the [Bsky Lexicon](/lexicons/bsky-app) to provide basic social behaviors.
+Servers implement "lexicons" to support featuresets, including the core [ATP Lexicon](/lexicons/atproto-com) for syncing participant repositories and the [Bsky Lexicon](/lexicons/bsky-app) to provide basic social behaviors.

 ![Interop](/img/interop.jpg)